Best DDR5 RAM: Top memory kits for early adopters in 2022

 DDR4 vs DDR5: What’s new and different?

-The new DDR5 modules that have already hit the shelves promise almost twice the performance of today’s standard DDR4-3200 RAM kits.
-Some manufacturers are promising speeds of up to 8,400MHz, with native frequencies sitting at 4,800MHz.
-These speeds are higher than even the most overclocked DDR4 modules on the market.
+On paper, the new DDR5 RAM sticks promise almost twice the performance of today’s standard DDR4-3200 RAM kits.
+Some manufacturers are promising speeds of up to 8,400MHz, with base frequencies sitting at 4,800MHz.
+These speeds are higher than even some overclocked DDR4 modules on the market.
 Notably, DDR5 will also be able to accommodate as much as 128GB capacity per module, a huge uplift when compared to DDR4’s max capacity of 32GB per stick.
-With double the density and speeds, we see why one might be interested in taking the leap to the new modules.

 Navigate this article: